What is Premium Rate Review?

 Across the country, unjustified premium increases have been a driving force in the rapidly rising cost of health care.
 As a nation, we rely on fair, open competition among health insurers to ensure our health care dollars are used efficiently.
 However, we lack reliable, public information about how health insurers set their premium rates -- information consumers could use in making their purchasing decisions.

 On July 1, 2013, Montana's law on health insurance rate review became effective.
 As a result, health insurers must now file their proposed rates with the Commissioner's office 60 days before they take effect.
 The Commissioner's office has contracted with independent actuaries to begin that rate review process.

 Why does Montana need Premium Rate Review?

 Premium rate review will protect Montana's families and businesses from unreasonable premium hikes.
-With premium rate review authority, the Commissioner of Insurance would evaluate and disapprove unjustified, unfair, or discriminatory premium increases filed by insurance companies before they take effect.
-Oversight at a state level would give consumers and companies direct access to experts at the Commissioner's office who understand our communities and our markets.
+With premium rate review authority, the Commissioner of Insurance will evaluate rate increases and determine if they are unjustified, unfair, or discriminatory before they take effect.
+Oversight at a state level will give consumers and companies direct access to experts at the Commissioner's office who understand our communities and our markets.